AMReX-Astro/Microphysics/sphinx_docs/source/networks.rst

 ``general_null`` is a bare interface for a nuclear reaction network;
 no reactions are enabled, and no auxiliary variables are accepted.
-The data in the Fortran module is defined at compile type by specifying an inputs file.
+The data in the network is defined at compile type by specifying an inputs file.
 For example, ``Networks/general_null/triple_alpha_plus_o.net`` would describe the triple-:math:`\alpha` reaction converting helium into carbon, as well as oxygen and iron.

-At compile time, the network module ``actual_network.f90`` is written using the python script ``write_network.py`` and the template ``network.template``.
+At compile time, the network header ``network_properties.H`` is written using the python script ``write_network.py``.
 The make rule for this is contained in ``Make.package``.
 The name of the inputs file is specified by the variable ``GENERAL_NET_INPUTS``.

-A version of this network comes with MAESTRO and CASTRO, so you do not usually need to worry about the version in Microphysics.

 ignition_chamulak
 -----------------